-- DPOs assist you to monitor internal compliance, inform and advise on your data protection obligations, provide advice regarding Data Protection Impact Assessments (DPIAs) and act as a contact point for data subjects and the Information Commissioner’s Office (ICO).
+- Data protection officers (DPOs) assist you to monitor internal compliance, inform and advise on your data protection obligations, provide advice regarding Data Protection Impact Assessments (DPIAs) and act as a contact point for data subjects and the Information Commissioner.

 - The DPO must be independent, an expert in data protection, adequately resourced, and report to the highest management level.

 - A DPO can be an existing employee or externally appointed.

 - In some cases several organisations can appoint a single DPO between them.